 The Bursary application process does not affect whether or not your daughter is offered a place at Oxford High School but candidates have to be registered prior to application.
 To apply for a bursary, you must tick the box on the initial registration form.
 Applications for bursaries cannot be made to the Trust once offers have been made.

-Please contact Mrs Teresa Hobbs, the Admissions Registrar, who will be happy to provide further information on firstname.lastname@example.org or please read through the Admissions Policy for more details.
+Please contact our Admissions Registrar, who will be happy to provide further information on firstname.lastname@example.org or please read through the Admissions Policy for more details.
 There is a useful GDST booklet available – click here to read.